Generate Connection Points

 Building Area

-Selected by default, meaning building areas will be automatically identified, and tie points in those areas will be removed.
-If not selected, tie points in building areas are retained.
+Selected by default, meaning building areas will be automatically identified and connection points within those areas will be culled.
+If not selected, connection points within building areas will be retained.

 Boolean